-And now, after Colossus had become new Juggernaut, new alternate interpretation surfaced - that he has a self-destructive messiah complex that forces him to always bear all the pain and suffering there is to bear.
+And now, after Colossus has become the new Juggernaut, a new alternate interpretation surfaced - that he has a self-destructive messiah complex that forces him to always bear all the pain and suffering there is to bear.

 Deadpool may be emoting the three freudian archetypes of the mind; Superego, Ego and ID.
 His white caption box is the most sensible one, and thus the Superego.
 The more out of touch yellow caption box is Ego, a less sensible one.
 His chaotic, random persona word balloons and occasional change to his POV are the ID, the no before or after thought.

-Or maybye, as Uncanny X-Force X-Force writer Rick Remender suggest, Wade is a Sad Clown who just wants to be loved?
+Or maybye, as Uncanny X-Force X-Force writer Rick Remender suggests, Wade is a Sad Clown who just wants to be loved?

 This theory is backed up by one story where Deadpool decides to kill off his entire fanbase so his comic can end and he can just die.

 Doctor Strange during his time as a surgeon is always shown as the biggest, most selfish jerk possible.
-But Brian K. Vaughan's the Oath miniseries implied that maybe he was this way, because he couldn't cope with innability to save everybody and instead of getting emotionaly invested, he had choosen to distance himself from his patients, becoming greedy, uncaring jerk in the process.
+But Brian K. Vaughan's the Oath miniseries implied that maybe he was this way because he couldn't cope with his inability to save everybody, and instead of getting emotionally invested, he had chosen to distance himself from his patients, becoming a greedy, uncaring jerk in the process.

 In Gotham Central, Dr. Alchemy asks Det.
 Renee Montoya if she ever beats her girlfriend.
 Rather than immediately denying it, angrily or otherwise, she repeatedly avoids answering the question until he points out that she's evading the question, at which point she says, "Never in my life."
 Does she just refuse to answer at first because it's an outrageous and offensive question, or because she has in fact beaten her girlfriend, or maybe just thought about it?
 Or has she perhaps hit a different girlfriend?
 Later, in 52, we see her trade hits with an ex-girlfriend, Kate Kane, although, to be fair, Kate hits her first.

 Max Damage - Always just wanted to have a normal life or using his power as a Freudian Excuse?
-When the shock of Plutonian slaughtering innocent people cause a Heel-Face Turn, he decides that he must be as incorruptible as the Plutonian was always thought to be.
+When the shock of Plutonian slaughtering innocent people causes him to make a Heel–Face Turn, he decides that he must be as incorruptible as the Plutonian was always thought to be.
 Was that because he was always secretly a Cape at heart but never considered actually doing it with Plutonian around?
-Or was it completely sudden and caused entirely by the sudden realisation that somebody needed to be the incorruptible shining star?
-Or, like he offers, Is he just doing the opposite of his long time enemy?
+Or was it completely sudden and caused entirely by the sudden realization that somebody needed to be the incorruptible shining star?
+Or, like he offers, is he just doing the opposite of his long time enemy?

-Quibit - Last idealist trying to find the way to stop Plutonian without killing him?
+Qubit - Wide-Eyed Idealist trying to find the way to stop Plutonian without killing him?
 Deluded?
 Just incapable of breaking his technical pacifism?
-In love with him?
+Is he in love with him?

 Jameson is a huckster, and the Bugle is a borderline-tabloid, which he uses for his anti-Spidey crusade regardless of facts.